Next Previous Up Contents

 To the right of the tree is a tabbed panel giving detail relating to the currently selected tree node.
 Select a tree node by clicking on it.
 Each tab has a little circle next to the title which may be empty or filled, according to whether it contains information.
 If it's empty it's either because that information doesn't make sense for the selected node in the tree (e.g. if a schema is selected, there is no column information) or because the information has not been retrieved from the service; either it's on its way and will be filled in later, or there's an error.
 The tabs are as follows:

 Provides various items of information about the TAP service itself, gathered from the service and its registry record if available.
-This includes the service's name, Service URL, Reference URL, curation and contact information, detailed description, declared data models, and listing with description of any service-specific User-Defined Functions it supports.
-This may provide some useful reference information for writing queries (available UDFs especially).
+This includes the service's name, Service URL, Reference URL, curation and contact information, detailed description, declared data models, and a summary of optional and custom features of the ADQL implementation (these are listed with more detail in the next tab).
+It also displays your currently authenticated identity for service interaction, if any.
 If a Reference URL or Examples URL are provided, clicking on the URLs or the little link icon () in the panel will try to open the relevant pages in an external web browser (or you can copy and paste them yourself).
 The content of this tab is not sensitive to which node of the tree is currently selected.

 Provides a textual description of the currently selected schema, or the schema of the currently selected table.
 A schema is just a higher-level grouping of tables within the TAP service.
 Depending on how the service has arranged its tables this may or may not provide useful information that's not available at the table level.